YCN Proficiency Points

 - Placing 2nd in Gold American Bolero with a quarter-final round will give you 2 points in Gold American Bolero, 4 points in Silver, and 7 points in Bronze (thus automatically eliminating you from any Bronze American Bolero events).

-- Please determine your YCN points, treating adult amateur events from all professionally-judged competitions (including USA Dance or NDCA competitions) the same as collegiate competitions.
-Points from competitions without professional judging, and points from age categories other than "Adult Amateur" do not count toward your total for any proficiency level at the MIT Open.
+Please determine your YCN points, treating adult amateur events from all professionally-judged competitions (including USA Dance or NDCA competitions) the same as collegiate competitions.
+Points from Novice-level events, points from competitions without professional judging, and points from age categories other than "Adult Amateur" do not count toward your total for any proficiency level at the MIT Open.

 Note that at the MIT Open, Newcomer is equivalent to Pre-Bronze, Beginner is equivalent to Bronze; Intermediate is equivalent to Silver; and Advanced is equivalent to Gold.

-If you have any questions regarding the application of the YCN proficiency points system to the MIT Open, contact our competition coordinator.
+If you have any questions regarding the application of the YCN proficiency points system to the MIT Open, contact our registration coordinator.

 Back: MIT Open rules page.